iroh-eh/website/content/english/sections/testimonial.md

   - name: "Kunal Singh"
     designation: "Co-Founder Discite Analytics & AI"
     avatar: "/images/kunal.jpg"
     content: "I would highly recommend them.
-They bring very high ownership to the projects they work on with no followups are needed, and they are really good problem solvers so its easy to trust them with some critical issues you are facing."
+They bring very high ownership to the projects they work on with no followups required, and they are really good problem solvers so its easy to trust them with some critical issues you are facing."

   - name: "Sunil Nair"
     designation: "Director Dhruv Technology Solutions"